kubernetes-sigs/descheduler/README.md

 This roadmap is not in any particular order.

-* Addition of test cases (unit and end-to-end)
-* Ability to run inside a pod as a job
 * Strategy to consider taints and tolerations
-* Consideration of pod affinity and anti-affinity
+* Consideration of pod affinity
 * Strategy to consider pod life time
 * Strategy to consider number of pending pods
 * Integration with cluster autoscaler